Carmen Nocentelli

 Biography:

 Carmen Nocentelli holds a joint appointment in the Department of English and the Program in Comparative Literature and Cultural Studies.
 Her research and teaching interests include cross-cultural contacts and early modern colonialisms, race and ethnicity, gender and sexuality, early modern witchcraft, drama, travel literature, and epic poetry.
-She is the author of Empires of Love: Europe, Asia, and the Making of Early Modern Identity - which garnered the Jeanne and Aldo Scaglione Prize in Comparative Literary Studies and the Roland H. Bainton Prize for Best Book in Literature - and coeditor of England's Asian Renaissance.
-Recent and forthcoming work includes essays on allegorical cartography, political mythopoesis, cross-cultural mobility, and intimate relationships in the age of contact.
+She is the author of Empires of Love: Europe, Asia, and the Making of Early Modern Identity - which earned both the Jeanne and Aldo Scaglione Prize in Comparative Literary Studies and the Roland H. Bainton Prize for Best Book in Literature.
+She has co-edited the volume England's Asian Renaissance and is currently coediting The Cambridge Companion to Global Literary Culture in Early Modern England.
+Her recent and forthcoming work explores allegorical cartography, political mythopoesis, cross-cultural mobility, and intimate relationships in the age of contact.

 Selected Publications: